timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks-benefits.md

 partition implies global uniqueness.

 These checks happen in the background.
-As a user, you run a regular `INSERT` command, and the correct index is automatially updated.
+As a user, you run a regular `INSERT` command, and the correct index is automatically updated.

 ## Age-based data compression and reordering
 As data ages, you can compress it to save on storage.
 TimescaleDB's native